PengInGitHub/MasterThesis/README.md

 # MasterThesis
 ## An Empirical Study of The Improved Partially Stacking Blend Model

+My Master Thesis:
+1. investigates the state-of-the-arts credit scoring classifiers or algorithms in industry, especially those in China where the Internet financing industry is booming.
+Based on some academic research and industry experience, the limitations of such algorithms are elaborated.

-My Master Thesis 1. introduces an improved version of a **custom Ensemble Learning model** that blends tree-ensemble model with linear model, argues that this model could deal with the **imbalanced data** problem.
-2. conducts an **empirical study** on this improved model, test its performance on **four** up-to-date and large-scale dataset.
+2. introduces an improved version of a **custom Ensemble Learning model** that blends tree-ensemble model with linear model, argues that this model could deal with the **imbalanced data** problem.

+3. conducts an **empirical study** on this improved model, test its performance on **four** up-to-date and large-scale dataset.
 All of these are in the field of **online banking credit scoring** which is a business suffering from imbalanced data.

 ### 1. Define the problem